Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Information Box Group

-The checklist is designed to assess the safety of the home workstation.
-Employees are expected to designate an adequate and separate workstation in the home.
-To ensure employees are working in a safe and healthy dedicated workstation, the following checklist should be completed.
-Please note, assessment is of the workstation only and is not reflective of the safety of the home in its entirety.
+This checklist is designed to help assess the safety of the home workstation.
+Employees are expected to designate an adequate workstation in the home.
+The following checklist must be completed by the employee prior to the start date annually and/or when conditions in the home change.

 For general inquiries please contact us at eohss@mcmaster.ca or extension 24352.